Spies, traitors, or just run-of-the-mill murderers are out there. It’s your job to figure out whodunit or who is who.

 It’s a crazy concept, but it works well and is something completely unique.

-- Chronicles of crime is cooperative game of crime investigation,...
+- Chronicles of Crime is a cooperative game of crime investigation,...

 #14.
 Sherlock Holmes: Consulting Detective